lancexz/intime-install-manual/intime-install-manual.md

 <br><br>

 ## Start INpass(Bridge between Windows and INtime ports)
-- Next -> Next -> Choose the port connected to the robot(check in the network setting) -> Next -> 'Pass to INtime with MSI', select the current node -> Next -> EtherCAT ->Next ->Next-> OK(Reboot automatically
+- Next -> Next(If there are several versions, select the latest version of INtime) -> Choose the port connected to the robot(check in the network setting) -> Next -> 'Pass to INtime with MSI', select the current node -> Next -> EtherCAT ->Next ->Next-> OK(Reboot automatically
-- INtime configuration -> Node Management -> NodeA -> Auto Load -> Add ->Title:'RSI-ECAT-Master', Path:'C:Program Files(x86)/Micronet/RSIECAT/bin/RtEcHdr.xml'(Not the same one with the one we save), Click all the optional boxes -> OK -> Save -> Close the Node Management
+- INtime configuration -> Node Management -> NodeA -> Auto Load -> Add ->Title:'RSI-ECAT-Master', Path:'C:Program Files(x86)/Micronet/RSIECAT/bin/RtEcHdr.rta'(Not the same one with the one we save), Click all the optional boxes -> OK -> Save -> Close the Node Management
 -  (TODO: 这一步把文件提前放公共U盘）Copy the 'EtherCAT_API-Library' folder from the already configured PC to 'C://'
 <br><br>